Below are just a few recent examples of how we have been «putting justice to work» for low-wage workers, their families, and communities.

 Securing Disability Access in Public Transportation

-We joined Disability Rights Advocates in filing a significant class action against BART on behalf persons with mobility disabilities.
+We continue to fight for equal transit access for persons with mobility disabilities in our class action against BART, along with co-counsel at Disability Rights Advocates.
 Our clients rely on BART’s transit services but are unable to access them because of filthy elevators soiled by human waste, non-working escalators, broken service gates, and other consistent failures in the system.

 Ensuring Equal Athletic Opportunities for Girls